+SAN LUIS OBISPO COMMUNITY COLLEGE DISTRICT

+TENTATIVE AGREEMENT

+November 1, 2024

+Pending CCFT Ratification and Board of Trustees Approval

+The San Luis Obispo County Community College District and the Cuesta College Federation of Teachers have completed negotiations of Article 4.7.1, specific to temporary (PT) faculty step advancement.
+The following article sections will be amended as follows:

-Step advancement for regular (FT) Faculty shall be implemented at the beginning of each fiscal year.
-Step advancement for temporary (PT) faculty shall be based upon the completion of a minimum of four semesters and/or summer sessions of teaching/service experience and a minimum of 15 semester units of teaching (or equivalent for service faculty) with the District, and shall become effective the next semester or summer session.
+4.7.1 Step advancement for regular (FT) Faculty shall be implemented at the beginning of each fiscal year.
+Step advancement for temporary (PT) faculty shall be based upon the completion of a minimum of four semesters and/or summer sessions of teaching/service experience and a total of 100% workload of teaching/service with the District, and shall become effective the next semester or summer session.
 Column advancement policies are described in Appendix B-10 Part C.

+ACCEPTED AND AGREED TO:

+__________ Michael Mogull Date

+Chief Negotiator CUESTA COLLEGE FEDERATION OF TEACHERS, AFT Local 4909

+____ Melissa Richerson Date Assistant Superintendent/Vice President, Human Resources SAN LUIS OBISPO COUNTY COMMUNITY COLLEGE DISTRICT